Emerging Traditional Artists Program

 Once recorded, make your video responses available online on YouTube, Vimeo, or a similar platform, and upload the URL in the appropriate section of the application in Salesforce.

-For help with preparing and submitting video responses, please contact Teresa Hollingsworth (Director, Traditional Arts): thollingsworth@southarts.org or call or text (404) 201-7924.
+For help with preparing and submitting video responses, please contact Taylor Burden (Director, Traditional Arts): tburden@southarts.org or call or text (404) 201-7924.

 Please choose only one application format.
-No application format will be considered more competitive than any other.
+Reviewers will not consider one application format to be more competitive than the other.

 • Photographs: Submit up to ten clearly labeled high resolution images of your work.
 Acceptable file formats include .jpeg and .pdf.